chemsims/CogSciKit/README.md

 # CogSciKit

-A toolkit used to create educational apps for Cognitive Science.
+A toolkit used to create STEM apps.